 360cities: Where do your students want to go?
 Just type in Rome, Tokyo, London, and tour anyplace in the world with a 360-degree view.
 Free.

-4D Anatomy: Subscription-based app allows students to explore human anatomy.
+4D Anatomy: Subscription-based app allows students to explore the human anatomy.

 EON Reality: Students and teachers can create a blended-learning environment that allows creators to combine 3D with PowerPoint, notes, sound effects and more.

-Immersive VR Education: Free education platform allows teachers to create their own lesson plans and immersive experiences.
+Immersive VR Education: The free education platform which allows teachers to create their own lesson plans and immersive experiences.

 ISTE Librarian’s Network Webinar: Elissa Malespina, author of Augmented Reality in Education: Bringing Interactivity to Libraries and Classrooms has created a webinar about using AR and VR in the classroom.

 Google Cardboard: Inexpensive headset that sells for under $10 and works with smartphone VR apps.

 Google Expeditions AR Pioneer Program: With Google Expeditions kits you’ll have everything you need to take students on a virtual field trip anywhere, from an underwater coral reef to Machu Picchu.
 But the kits aren’t cheap.
 They cost $4,000 for a set of 10.

 Alchemy VR has partnered with Expeditions to produce experiences narrated by naturalist David Attenborough.
 Otherwise, schools can purchase their own kits for $4,000 for 10 kits.